i4mjad/taaafi/activities.md

          c.
 Activity difficulty (this comes from the activity definition, not specific to the user)
          d.
 Subscription period
       3. Activity tasks: Each task should have a button to show a modal that contains its details.
-      4. Performance: Show how the user performed in the last 7 occurrences of this activity's tasks.
+      4. Performance: Show how the user performed in the last 7 occurrences of this activity's ongoing tasks.
 Since activities' tasks have different frequencies, display the last 7 occurrences based on the activity.
    3. The user can see the settings for the activity, where they can restart the activity or remove the subscription.

 4. add activity screen (lib/features/vault/presentation/activities/add_activity_screen.dart):